This post contains affiliate links.

-This guide to sustainable living is edited down into bite-size chunks.
-I can then will quickly explain some of the concepts associated with living a sustainable lifestyle.
+This guide to sustainable living is edited down into bite-size chunks that explain some of the many concepts associated with living a sustainable lifestyle.

 Why Change To A Sustainable Lifestyle?

 However, all is not lost.
-Many people around the world are switching onto this enforced realism and are starting to take action to curb its effects.
-From direct activism, to social media chats, to small proactive changes in personal lifestyle choices, people are trying to make a difference.
+On the contrary, many people worldwide are switching to this enforced realism and are starting to take action to curb its effects.

-However, remember that this is a journey and like all worthwhile journeys, you will experience highs and lows but the more you walk it the greater the rewards.
+However, remember that this is a journey, and like all worthwhile journeys, you will experience highs and lows, but the more you walk it, the easier it will become.

-That is to say, whether it be zero waste, ethical fashion choices; plastic-free, carbon footprint reduction, non-toxic cleaning or many others, all efforts will eventually aid to accomplish the ultimate goal.
+That is to say, whether it be zero waste, ethical fashion choices, plastic-free, carbon footprint reduction, non-toxic cleaning, or many others, all efforts made will lead to accomplishing the ultimate goal.

 Where Do I Begin My Journey To Sustainable Living?